cpiaulet/stctm/README.md

 You can fit any stellar spectrum (loaded into the code as a ```pyStellSpec``` object) assuming it can be represented by a linear combination of 1-3 components: the photosphere, cooler regions (spots), and hotter regions (faculae).
 In the current configuration, you can fit the contributions of spots and/or faculae, varying or fixing the temperatures of the heterogeneity components, as well as fit the surface gravity used for the photosphere and/or heterogeneity models.
 The code has the flexibility to handle Gaussian priors on any fitted parameter as well as linear or log-uniform priors on the heterogeneity covering fractions.
 You obtain a range of outputs including posterior samples (parameters, spectra), run statistics for model comparison, and publication-ready plots. *exotune* can also be run in parallel on multiple core, which enables extremely fast inferences on large computing clusters despite the typically larger number of points in a stellar spectrum dataset.

-The example dataset provided under `example/observations/` for *exotune* is for a spectrum of TRAPPIST-1 (out-of-transit) observed with JWST NIRSpec/PRISM (a spectrum I obtained for Piaulet-Ghorayeb et al., in prep.).
+The example dataset provided under `example/observations/` for *exotune* is a spectrum of TRAPPIST-1 (out-of-transit) observed with JWST NIRSpec/PRISM (a spectrum I obtained for Piaulet-Ghorayeb et al., in prep.).
 The units are microns for the wavelength and $\times 10^{-10} erg/cm^2/\mu m$ for the flux.

 ### Setting up an *exotune* retrieval: Run instructions